rleviathan5/Bug-Bounty-Recon-Script/README.md

 # <h1 align="center">Bug-Bounty-Recon-Script</h1>

 ## Description
-This script uses nmap, gospider and gobuster to perform non-intrusive recon on a target domain, intended for Bug Bounty Hunting.<br>
+This script uses nmap, gospider and gobuster to perform non-intrusive recon on a target domain, intended for Bug Bounty Hunting.
+The script is intended to be used within a Docker image, but it not required.<br>

 https://nmap.org/docs.html | https://github.com/jaeles-project/gospider | https://github.com/Oj/gobuster